G7es torpedo

-The G7es (T5) "Zaunkönig" ("wren") was a passive acoustic torpedo employed by German U-boats during World War II.
-It was called the GNAT (German Navy Acoustic Torpedo) by the British.
+The G7es(TV) Zaunkönig (English: Wren), also known as T5 Zaunkönig or T5 torpedo, was a passive acoustic torpedo developed by Germany during World War II.
+The basic design was a development of the straight-running G7e, equipped with an acoustic homing seeker head developed by Atlas Werke.
+It got the nickname GNAT (German Navy Acoustic Torpedo) by the British.

 Description

-The forerunner of the Zaunkönig was the G7e/T4 Falke, codename "Falcon," which was introduced in March 1943, but saw limited use for trial and was rapidly phased out of service in favor of the later model that received a number of significant enhancements.
-It was faster, had more range, possessed a magnetic or contact detonator and could be equipped with a percussion pistol.
+The forerunner of the T5 Zaunkönig was the T4 Falke which was introduced in January 1943.
+While initially restricted in its use, after several modifications, the T4 Falke was ready for general operational use on 1 July 1943.
+However, the T4 saw limited use as a result of the introduction of the T5 in August 1943.
+This torpedo was faster, had more range, possessed a combined magnetic and contact detonator pistol.

 The T5 torpedo was capable of travelling at 24 knots (44 km/h) and had an effective range of about 5000 metres against convoy escorts vessels proceeding at speeds between 10 (18 km/h) and 18 knots (33 km/h).
 The homing system consisted of two hydrophone receivers and altered the direction of the rudder via an electropneumatic device.
 The acoustic homing torpedo was specifically designed as to be attracted by the pitch of an escort's propellers and would — even if aimed inaccurately — explode under the ship's stern.